Conscious Capitalism with Care/of and Juxtapose

 Our Conscious Capitalism events invite corporate thought leaders and moguls whose impactful missions, products and work environments are redefining the ways in which we view business.

-A collection of over 100 of our diverse guests met and mingled in Spring Place’s sunken living room before our CEO Itay Blasenheim would mediate our panel.
+A collection of over 100 of our diverse guests met and mingled in Spring Place’s sunken living room before our founder Itay Blasenheim would mediate our panel.

 To put it simply, Juxtapose looks to build, “pretty obvious companies that should exist,” says Cairo.
 “We try to understand change that is happening in the world.
 We create technology to change industries.”

 Juxtapose’s passionate mentality catalyzed the development of the vitamin industry trailblazer, Care/of.

 Between the company’s under-five-minute quizzes which produce a client’s individualized vitamin care packages, or the earth-conscious compostable packaging each customer receives per order, it’s truly no question how the company is turning Big Pharma culture onto its head.